Lambells Lagoon

-Lambells Lagoon is an outer suburban area in Darwin.
-It is 47 km East of the Darwin CBD.
+Lambells Lagoon is an outer suburban area in Darwin, Australia.
+It is 47 km east of the Darwin CBD.
 Its Local Government Area is the Litchfield Municipality.
 The suburb is mostly a rural area, on the fringe of Metropolitan Darwin.
-In the most recent Australian census the population of Lambells Lagoon was 347.
+In the most recent Australian census, the population of Lambells Lagoon was 347.

 Demographics

 In the 2016 Census, there were 347 people in Lambells Lagoon.
 46.6% of people were born in Australia and 46.9% of people spoke only English at home.
 The most common response for religion was No Religion at 36.3%.